-Investment Performance as at December 31, 2021 Nominal return
+Investment Performance as at December 31, 2022

-The investment program achieved a positive nominal investment return of 9.95% which exceeded the policy benchmark of 7.84% in 2021.
-This resulted in approximately \$639 million in investment income, which, along with active member contributions, added \$466 million in total funds to the NBTPP after Plan expenses and retiree benefit payments.
-More importantly, both the longer term four-year annualized return of 7.70%, and the return since the inception of Vestcor's\ mandate in 1996 of 7.37%, remain in excess of the discount rate set by the independent actuary.
+The investment program achieved a nominal investment return of -3.83% which was the first time since the plan's conversion to the NBTPP that the fund earned a negative return for a calendar year.
+The defensive positioning of invested assets provided significant protection against broader declines and the fund exceeded the policy benchmark of -6.58% in 2022.
+This resulted in approximately \$270 million in investment losses, which, along with active member contributions, resulted in total funds declining by \$460 million after Plan expenses and retiree benefit payments.
+More importantly, both the longer term four-year annualized return of 6.12%, and the return since the inception of Vestcor's\ mandate in 1996 of 6.92%, remain in excess of the discount rate previously set by the independent actuary.

-The overall nominal return in excess of the portfolio benchmark resulted in 2.11% of gross value added for the year.
-After deducting investment management costs of 0.14%, the net value added to the pension fund for the year was 1.97%.
-The longer-term four-year gross value added was 0.94% with both the one year and four-year periods well in excess of the long-term target value added of 0.42%.
+The overall nominal return in excess of the portfolio benchmark resulted in 2.75% of gross value added for the year.
+After deducting investment management costs of 0.15%, the net value added to the pension fund for the year was 2.60%.
+The longer-term four-year gross value added was 1.39% with both the one year and four-year periods well in excess of the long-term target value added of 0.5%.